YasasRangika/apim-automating-migration-testing/README.md

 Change the `<stringProp name="Argument.value">v0.12</stringProp>` version number according to the APIM version you are going to test.
 For assistance;

- - APIM 2.0.0 - v0.10
+ - APIM 2.0.0 -> v0.10
- - APIM 2.1.0 - v0.11
+ - APIM 2.1.0 -> v0.11
- - APIM 2.2.0 - v0.12
+ - APIM 2.2.0 -> v0.12
- - APIM 2.5.0 - v0.13
+ - APIM 2.5.0 -> v0.13
- - APIM 2.6.0 - v0.14
+ - APIM 2.6.0 -> v0.14

 Do this for all above mentioned three files.

 **Type 02 - With JMeter UI**

-This APIM Testing tool is consist of JMeter testing tool.
+This APIM Testing tool consists of JMeter testing tool.
 Find it from `<Testing_tool_HOME_PATH>/testing/bin` directory.
 To do any changes in JMeter script start JMeter by manually going to this location.
+Please go through [these steps](https://www.blazemeter.com/blog/how-get-started-jmeter-part-1-installation-test-plans/) to launch JMeter.

  -Existing test scripts are as follows;